jmvera255/Vera_2020_mSystems/README.md

-## Genome-scale transcriptionâtranslation mapping reveals features of Zymomonas mobilistranscription units and promoters
+## Genome-scale transcription–translation mapping reveals features of Zymomonas mobilis transcription units and promoters

 The scripts and files available in this repository were used for the work presented in **\<citation TBD\>**